There are thousands of flea species, but dogs' most common problem causer is the cat flea.

 - Dog flea shampoo – a good way to supplement other flea and tick treatments.

-- Homemade flea solutions – there are many natural, homemade flea and ticks solutions that also work, but research shows that they aren't as effective.
+- Homemade flea solutions – many natural, homemade flea and ticks solutions also work, but research shows that they aren't as effective.

 Top Best Flea Collars for Dogs